 When determining a color scheme for a website, there are some steps detailed in the accompanying infographic:

-1. Primary Color – Pick a color that suits the energy of your product or service.
+1. Primary Color – Choose a color that aligns with the energy of your product or service.

-3. Additional Colors – Pick additional colors that complement your primary color, ideally colors that make your primary color pop.
+3. Additional Colors – 11ional colors that complement your primary color, ideally, colors that make your primary color stand out.

 4. Background Colors – Choose a color for the background of your website – possibly less aggressive than your primary color.
-Keep in dark and light mode in mind as well.. more and more sites are incorporating color schemes on light or dark mode.
+Keep in dark and light mode in mind as well.
+More and more sites are incorporating color schemes that switch between light and dark modes.

-5. Typeface Colors – Choose a color for the text that is going to be on your website – remember that a solid black typeface is rare and not recommended.
+5. Typeface Colors – Choose a color for the text that will be on your website – remember that a solid black typeface is rare and not recommended.

-As an example, my company DK New Media developed an online brand for a dress manufacturer who wanted to build a direct-to-consumer e-commerce site where people could buy dresses online.
-We understood our target audience, the value of the brand, and – because the brand was predominantly digital but also had a physical product – we focused on color schemes that worked well across print (CMYK), fabric palettes (Pantone), as well as digital (RGB and Hex).
+1I developed an online brand for a dress manufacturer that aimed to establish a direct-to-consumer (D2C) e-commerce platform, enabling customers to purchase dresses online.
+We understood our target audience and the value of the brand.
+Since the brand was predominantly digital but also had a physical product, we focused on color schemes that worked well across print (CMYK), fabric palettes (Pantone), as well as digital (RGB and Hex).

 Testing a Color Scheme With Market Research

-Our process for our color scheme selection was intensive.
+Our process for selecting a color scheme was intensive.

-1. We did marketing research on a series of primary colors with our target audience which reduced us to a single color.
+1. We conducted marketing research on a series of primary colors with our target audience, which ultimately led us to focus on a single color.

-2. We did marketing research on a series of secondary and tertiary colors with our target audience where we narrowed down some color schemes.
+2. We conducted marketing research on a series of secondary and tertiary colors with our target audience, narrowing down some color schemes.

 3. We did product mockups (product packaging, neck tags, and hanging tags) as well as e-commerce mockups with the color schemes and provided those to the client as well as the target audience for feedback.

-4. Because their brand was largely dependent upon seasonality, we also incorporated seasonal colors to the mix.
-This can come in handy for specific collections or visuals for ads and social media shares.
+4. Since their brand was heavily dependent on seasonality, we also incorporated seasonal colors into the design.
+This can be particularly useful for creating specific collections or visuals for ads and social media posts.

 5. We went through this process more than half a dozen times before settling on the final scheme.

 While the brand colors are light pink and dark grey, we developed the action colors to be the shade of green.
-Green is an action-oriented color so it was a great selection to draw our users’ eyes to action-oriented elements.
+Green is an action-oriented color, making it a great choice to draw users’ eyes to action-oriented elements.
 We incorporated the inverse of green for our secondary actions (green border with white background and text).
 We’re also testing a darker shade of green on the action color for hover actions.

-Since we just launched the site, we’ve incorporated mouse-tracking and heatmaps to observe the elements that our visitors are drawn to and interact with the most to ensure we have a color scheme that doesn’t just look good… it performs well.
+Since we’ve just launched the site, we’ve incorporated mouse-tracking and heatmaps to observe the elements that our visitors are drawn to and interact with the most, ensuring we have a color scheme that not only looks good but also performs well.

 Colors, White Space, and Element Characteristics

 Developing a color scheme should always be accomplished by testing it in an overall user interface to observe the users’ interaction.
-For the site above, we also incorporated very specific margins, padding, outlines, border radiuses, iconography, and typefaces.
+For the site above, we also incorporated precise margins, padding, outlines, border radii, iconography, and typefaces.

-We delivered a full branding guide for the company to distribute internally for any marketing or product materials.
-Brand consistency is critical to this company because they’re new and don’t have any awareness in the industry at this point.
+We delivered a comprehensive branding guide for the company to distribute internally for all marketing and product materials.
+Brand consistency is critical to this company because it is new and lacks industry awareness at this point.

 Here’s The Resulting E-commerce Site with Color Scheme